Difference Between Leasehold and Freehold

 The key difference between leasehold and freehold is that in case of the Leasehold, the property is given on lease to the lessee by the owner of the property where there are various restriction for its usage, whereas in case of the freehold owner has the full ownership of the property with no restrictions on its transfer, modification or construction.

-Leasehold vs Freehold Infographics
+Leasehold vs. Freehold Infographics

-Leasehold vs Freehold Comparative Table
+Leasehold vs. Freehold Comparative Table

-|Ownership rights||The owner gives permission to the lessee to hold the property for a limited period of time.||Owner owns the property outright|
+|Ownership rights||The owner permits the lessee to hold the property for a limited period.||The owner owns the property outright.|

-|Tenure||Generally, the lease is for a period of 30,60,99 or 999 years||Once owned, the owner has the right to the property perpetually.|
+|Tenure||Generally, the lease is for a period of 30,60,99 or 999 years.||Once owned, the owner has the right to the property perpetually.|

-|Approvals||The lessee needs to adhere to the conditions set by the lessor in order to modify or construct in the leasehold property||Has full authority to modify or construct without any permission|
+|Approvals||The lessee needs to adhere to the conditions set by the lessor to modify or construct in the leasehold property.||Has full authority to modify or construct without any permission|

 |Transfer rights||Requires permission from the state or any other relevant authorities to transfer the property||Does not require any permission from the state or any authority to transfer the property|

-|Purpose of Investment||There is risk attached with buying leasehold properties as the lease may not get extended and also the lessee doesn’t have the freedom to modify the property to suit his needs||As an investment purpose its advisable to invest in freehold properties|
+|Purpose of Investment||There is a risk attached to buying leasehold properties as the lease may not get extended, and also the lessee doesn’t have the freedom to modify the property to suit his needs.||As an investment purpose its advisable to invest in freehold properties|

-|Costs involved||The cost is generally lesser given the conditions and tenure applicable to hold the property||Generally costly to buy in comparison to leasehold property|
+|Costs involved||The cost is generally lesser given the conditions and tenure applicable to hold the property.||Generally costly to buy in comparison to a leasehold property.|

-|Bank Finance||Most banks do not finance project in a leasehold property whose lease tenure is less than 30 years||It is easier to fetch finance from banks for freehold properties|
+|Bank Finance||Most banks do not finance projects in a leasehold property whose lease tenure is less than 30 years.||It is easier to fetch finance from banks for freehold properties.|